We’ll look at three of the most popular satisfaction metrics, Net Promoter (NPS), CSAT and CES, and explain which to use in which situation.

 Respondents are then characterised as promoters, passives or detractors according to the score they give you.

-NPS is calculated on a scale of -100% to +100%.
+NPS is calculated on a scale from -100% to +100%.
 A positive score indicates that your company will grow, negative means it is likely to decline.

 NPS has a few benefits: